tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 2. Upon receipt, the responder sends `ExtendedKeyUpdate(response)`.
 If the responder accepts the request, it sets `status=accepted` and includes its own `KeyShareEntry`.
-If the responder declines, it sets the appropriate status and omits the `KeyShareEntry`.
+If the responder declines, it sets an appropriate rejection status and omits the `KeyShareEntry`.
 While an extended key update is in progress, the responder MUST NOT initiate another key update.